From Abracadabra to Zombies | View All

 The creationists and ID advocates are anti-scientific propagandists.
 They assume that no amount of scientific investigation will ever produce more data of relevance to understanding the processes of evolution that have taken place over the past several billion years on this planet.
 In short, their only interest in science is to find areas where scientists see problems to be investigated and declare that the problems can't be solved except by appealing to a magical being who can do anything that's needed to make the data fit with somebody's understanding of the Bible.

 Some of these pious frauds go so far as to claim that evolution is false and not scientific.
-That's the position of Frank Sherwin of the Institute for Creation Research, an outfit of religious fanatics who see their Christian mission as proving the "scientific bankruptcy of evolution."
+That's the position of Frank Sherwin of the Institute for Creation Research, an outfit of religious zealots who see their Christian mission as proving the "scientific bankruptcy of evolution."
 According to Sherwin (in an article written by his equally pious sister, Elisabeth), the Cambrian explosion is one of the "four irrefutable arguments" against evolution.
 Frank believes that a true scientist believes in the Bible and appeals to a magical invisible being to do his science for him.
 His sister says she accepts intelligent design rather than evolution because she's "irritated by the arrogance of evolutionists who claim to have all the answers" (Sherwin 2005).
 If either Sherwin sibling actually read anything by Dawkins or Gould or an other evolutionary scientist they would have to lie their way to heaven if they tried to maintain that evolutionists are the ones who claim to have all the answers.
-The ID and creationist jackals only appear when evolutionists don't have the answers.
-And the pious jackals appear mainly to declare that it is hopeless to search any further, that it's time to give up and recognize that only a miracle can solve the problem.
+The ID and creationist attackers of evolution only appear when evolutionists don't have the answers.
+And the pious creationists appear mainly to declare that it is hopeless to search any further, that it's time to give up and recognize that only a miracle can solve the problem.
 Then, in a glorious non sequitur they declare, as Frank Sherwin does, that "the world view of a person who thinks they came from bacteria is likely to be substantially different from the world view of someone who thinks they were created in [some god's] image" (Sherwin 2005).
 That's the moral of their story, it seems.

 This is the talk of a propagandist, not a scientist.
 (What you gonna believe? that you're ephemeral slime or an immortal spirit?)
 It is the talk of a man who has no true interest in the magnificent and magical universe around him.
 It is the talk of a man who has an imaginary friend that allows him to stop thinking and dogmatically declare that he has all the answers so there is no need to investigate this wonderful world of living things any further.
 There are many straws such a man might grasp, but the Cambrian explosion shouldn't be one of them.